Mr. Solomon Isekeije

 This is a comprehensive solo exhibition and the culmination of the graduate experience.
 The thesis exhibition provides evidence of the student’s professionalism, maturity and conceptual development.
 The exhibition may be held on campus, but students are also urged to find suitable professional venues off-campus.

 A student enrolling for FIA 702 Graduate Exhibition may be eligible to receive a grade of “I” if the student is unable to complete the body of work necessary for mounting a comprehensive graduate exhibition in a single semester.
 Students are encouraged to complete the exhibition requirement in a timely manner, but the program recognizes that the scheduling for exhibitions sometimes makes the completion of the requirement in a single semester impossible.
 In each case, the student’s major advisor and advisory committee will be entirely responsible for determining whether assigning an “I” is appropriate.
-If all other coursework is completed, the student must enroll in FIA 750 Continuing Registration Continuing Rgistration while preparing the exhibition.
+If all other coursework is completed, the student must enroll in FIA 750 Continuing Registration Continuing Registration while preparing for the exhibition.

 Upon completion of 12-18 hours of graduate work, each student will present a selection of work to the faculty for discussion and evaluation as part of a general review.
 After completing this general review, a major advisor and two advisory committee members are selected for the student, after consultation with the student by the program coordinator.